danfuzz/samizdat/doc/library-guide/LangNode.md

 Makes a `literal` node.

+#### `makeMapExpression(mappings*) -> node`

+Makes an expression node that represents the construction of a map consisting of the given `mappings`.
+Arguments that are `mapping` values are restructured into appropriate calls to `makeMap` or `makeValueMap`.
+Other arguments are taken to be interpolated arguments.
+In trivial cases, the result is a simple `call` node for a call to `makeMap` or `makeValueMap`.
+In other cases, the result is a call to `cat` with less trivial internal structure.

 #### `makeMaybe(value) -> node`

 Makes a raw `maybe` node.
 These are only valid to use in limited contexts.